2022-23 IUPLR/UIC Mellon Fellows

 Arón Montenegro

-Arón Montenegro (he/him/winaq) focuses on the role of visual and performance art in addressing intergenerational trauma among migrant communities.
-As a street artist who creates murals, ‘zines, screen prints and theatre skits, his research is informed by creative practices facilitated outside of institutional settings.
-Prior to attaining his PhD in the Department of World Arts and Cultures/Dance at UCLA, Arón was an independent journalist covering land conflicts in Central America and successfully stopped the construction of a Wal-Mart Supercenter in his hometown of El Monte, CA. As a survivor of physical and psychological abuse by the U.S. trained military in Honduras, Arón uses art to work through his personal traumas.
+Dr. Arón Montenegro (he/him/winaq) focuses on the role of visual and performance art in addressing intergenerational trauma among migrant communities.
+As a street artist who creates murals, zines, screen prints and theatre skits, his research is informed by creative practices facilitated outside of institutional settings.
+Prior to attaining his Ph.D. in the Department of World Arts and Cultures/Dance at UCLA, Arón was an independent journalist covering land conflicts in Central America and successfully stopped the construction of a Wal-Mart Supercenter in his hometown of El Monte, CA. As a survivor of physical and psychological abuse by the U.S. trained military in Honduras, Arón uses art to work through his personal traumas.
 Collective memory and intracommunal solidarity are themes used consistently through his creative and scholarly endeavors.
 His dissertation “Entre Flor y Fusil: Caribbean and Central American Cultural Memory in the Late and Post-Cold War Era (1968-2020)” was completed in Spring 2023.
 He is currently a University of California President’s Postdoctoral Fellow at UC Irvine in the Department of Criminology, Law and Society.
 His latest project is developing the Peoples’ Cafe, a hybrid soup kitchen and community arts space in his local neighborhood.